dokun1/kitura-safe-lab/StatusReportsAndDisasters.md

 # Handling Status Reports and Disasters

+## Status Reports

 Now, go back to your server project.
-Open `WebsocketService.swift` and go to the `parse:` function.
+Open `WebSocketService.swift` and go to the `parse:` function.
 Add this conditional decode logic at the bottom of the function:

 ```swift
 if let person = try?
 JSONDecoder().decode(Person.self, from: data) {